cho-ys/rest-api-samples/java-rest/java-rest-export/README.md

 ## How to customize this Project
 List of variables are present in **config.properties** file for this demo.
 You can be customized and configured for your own environment (username, password, project, dossier etc).
-To see response header and body parameter which get from Microstrategy rest api, set boolean value true in ApiOperation.java class for showReponseHeader and showReponseBody
+To see response header and body parameter which get from MicroStrategy rest api, set boolean value true in ApiOperation.java class for showReponseHeader and showReponseBody

 ```
 BASEURL